Virginia Commonwealth University School of Dentistry

 National Board Dental Examination Requirements

-- Program requires passage of NBDE Part I and NBDE Part II to be considered for admission
+- Program requires passage of NBDE Part I and prefers, but does not require NBDE Part II to be considered for admission.

 Letter of Evaluation